arlac77/repository-provider/README.md

 ### parseName

-Parses repository name and tries to split it into base, group, repository and branch
+Parses repository name and tries to split it into base, group, repository and branch.

 #### Parameters